Centaur: Medieval art

 Centaurs preserved a Dionysian connection in the 12th-century Romanesque carved capitals of Mozac Abbey in the Auvergne.
 Other similar capitals depict harvesters, boys riding goats (a further Dionysiac theme), and griffins guarding the chalice that held the wine.
 Centaurs are also shown on a number of Pictish carved stones from north-east Scotland erected in the 8th–9th centuries AD (e.g., at Meigle, Perthshire).
 Though outside the limits of the Roman Empire, these depictions appear to be derived from Classical prototypes.

 Modern art

 The John C. Hodges library at The University of Tennessee hosts a permanent exhibit of a "Centaur from Volos" in its library.
 The exhibit, made by sculptor Bill Willers by combining a study human skeleton with the skeleton of a Shetland pony, is entitled "Do you believe in Centaurs?".
 According to the exhibitors, it was meant to mislead students in order to make them more critically aware.

 Cartography

 Depictions of centaurs in a mythical land located south beyond the world's known continents appear on a map by Urbano Monti from 1587, sometimes called Monti's Planisphere.

 In heraldry

 Centaurs are common in European heraldry, although more frequent in continental than in British arms.
 A centaur holding a bow is referred to as a sagittary or sagittarius.
+The arms attributed to Stephen, King of England featured three lion-centaur sagittaries, and from this depiction he became known as "The Sagittary of London Park."